yujiahu415/EZannot/README.md

 ## Installation

-**Important: If you are a [LabGym](https://github.com/umyelab/LabGym) or [FluoSA](https://github.com/umyelab/FluoSA) or [Cellan](https://github.com/yujiahu415/Cellan) user, you need to install EZannot under a different version of Python3.
-For example, if your [LabGym](https://github.com/umyelab/LabGym)/[FluoSA](https://github.com/umyelab/FluoSA)/[Cellan](https://github.com/yujiahu415/Cellan) installed under Python3.10, you need to install a Python3.11 or 3.12 and install EZannot under that different version of Python3.
-This is because LabGym/Cellan and EZannot use different versions of PyTorch.
-You can use commands like `py -3.10` and `py -3.11` to activate different versions of Python3.**
+**Important**: If you are a [LabGym](https://github.com/umyelab/LabGym) or [FluoSA](https://github.com/umyelab/FluoSA) or [Cellan](https://github.com/yujiahu415/Cellan) user, you need to install EZannot under a different version of Python3.
+For example, if your LabGym/FluoSA/Cellan installed under Python3.10, you need to install a Python3.11 or 3.12 and install EZannot under that different version of Python3.
+This is because LabGym/FluoSA/Cellan and EZannot use different versions of PyTorch.
+You can use commands like `py -3.10` and `py -3.11` to activate different versions of Python3.

 EZannot works for Windows, Mac and Linux systems.
 Installation steps can vary for different systems.
 But in general, you need to:
 1) Install Python3 (>=3.10)